vinaykumarkv/XMLDigSignerASTM_Python/README.md

 - Select the signed XML file you want to verify.
 - The application will extract the public key, load it, and verify the XML signature.

-## Conclusion
-By following this README, you can integrate XML signing and verification functionality into your Python application.
-The provided scripts and instructions help ensure that XML documents are signed securely and their signatures can be verified.

-This README.md file includes detailed information about each component, how to integrate them individually with other systems, installation instructions, usage examples, and a conclusion.
-It should serve as a comprehensive guide for understanding and utilizing the XML signing and verification functionality.